kanisterio/kanister/docs/tutorial.rst

 Blueprint Development
 =====================

-To start with Blueprint development we need to be aware of some terms such as Actions, Phase, KanisterFunctions, Objects.
+To start with Blueprint Development we need to be aware of some terms such as Actions, Phase, KanisterFunctions, Objects which has already been covered in this tutorial.

-Define and add actions for the blueprint as per your application.
+Define and add ``actions`` for the blueprint as per your application.
 Each action performs a set of tasks.
-For example, backup, restore and delete.
+For example, backup, restore, and delete.

-Each action consists of phases and each phase executes a :doc:`Kanister Function </functions>` which we specify through `func` field inside the phase.
-We can find the list of :doc:`Existing Functions </functions>` supported by Kanister here.

-Arguments to the functions can be provided through `args` field.
+``actions`` in the blueprint consists of ``phases`` and each phase executes a :ref:`functions` which we specify through ``func`` field inside the phase.
+We can find the list of :ref:`existingfunctions` supported by Kanister here.
+Arguments to the functions can be provided through ``args`` field.

-Each phase can consume or create :ref:`Artifacts <tutorial>`.
+Each phase can consume or create :ref:`artifacts`.
 Artifacts are generally used to reference backed-up data.
 For example, If there is backup action performed on S3 then the artifact will hold a reference to that data.